Nardianian/HyperEuclideanSet/README.md

 >
 > Optimize CPU load and startup times (especially for standalone)
 >
+> Support for new Windows MIDI Services
+>
 > Other ...

 Thanks for theinspiration to Andreas Sandersen (sandy999999) with his